davekinkead/thesis/thesis/outline.md

 ## Paradox of Procedure

 In this chapter, I explore foundational paradoxes of procedural accounts of democratic legitimacy.
 According to procedural accounts of democracy, legitimacy is derived from adherence or fidelity to some process or constitution.
 But how can the creation of this constitution be legitimate when its creation proceeds its existence?
 How can a decision mechanism be agreed upon democratically?
 The democratic method would be to deliberate or vote on the method but this requires some earlier agreement on what decision method will be used to answer this question.

+I also examine challenges raised by social choice theory such as Arrow's Impossibility Theory Condorcet's Paradox of Transitivity whereby seemingly 'irrational' intransitive collective or aggregated preferences arise from 'rational' transitive ones.
 Procedural accounts of democratic legitimacy cannot overcome these foundational paradoxes without evolving into substantive or utopian accounts, which undermines their ability to imbue legitimacy.

 ## Limits of Liberalism

 In this chapter, I explore the impossibility of contesting liberalism democratically.
 According to liberal theory, legitimacy requires the protection of certain individual rights and freedoms.
 But how can disagreement over the limits between public and private be decided on without undermining liberalism?
 Determining this limit collectively makes the question of what is a private right a public issue.
 But determining the limit by some other means, say judicially, requires some earlier agreement on how the limit will be decided, and simply pushes the problem back one level.

+Rawls, Gaus and other liberal theorists have proposed variants of liberal theory such as public reason.
+These mechanisms however, appear endorse contractions in what values or policies liberal democracies should hold, or arbitrarily endorse values depending on the order they are debated.

 ## The Boundary Problem